 Katrin Peters-Klaphake is working on a doctoral thesis on the subject of entangled collection histories focusing on art by Ugandan artists primarily in collections of German collectors.
 Some of those private collections have become part of the museum collections at the Museum of World Cultures in Frankfurt/Main and Iwalewahaus, University of Bayreuth, others are still with their owners or their families.
 In some cases there are also links to other European collections, for example the one of Robert Loder in London.
 Since the archive at Makerere Art Gallery is a source collection, comparing it with the others, which in many cases drew from this source, will be a core element of the study.
 The research aim here is the examination of the trajectories of individual objects as well as the transition of collections, but also a questioning of the blind spots.
 She will retrieve and/or revisit encounters of individual agents through personal histories and memories of artists and collectors.
 Another import part will be an exploration of the very under-documented history of exhibition practices in Uganda and of art from Uganda abroad.
 Exhibitions often triggered the sale of artworks, and accompanying catalogues or reviews if existent provide some contemporary writing on individual pieces and artists as well as on the way the exhibitors framed the presentation.
 While exhibitions are based on selection and mediation of a narrative, collections contain a surplus and parallelism of stories and meanings.
 Collections as multi-facetted repositories of – at times quite diverse – objects have their own living history and can be considered as agencies in their own right.
 By taking the element of micro-histories on all sides into consideration, the author intends to contribute critically to art historical discourses.
 Herein the study of the collections in question allows for and requires a framework that argues in a perspective of multi-centred modernities and acknowledges the contingency of collections.

-Smooth Nwezi-Ugochukwu was born in Nigeria, trained as a sculptor under the supervision of El Anatsui at the University of Nigeria, Nsukka, where he earned a BA in Fine and Applied Art.
+Dr. Smooth Nwezi-Ugochukwu was born in Nigeria, trained as a sculptor under the supervision of El Anatsui at the University of Nigeria, Nsukka, where he earned a BA in Fine and Applied Art.
 He received a postgraduate diploma in the African Program in Museum and Heritage Studies from the University of Western Cape, South Africa, and a PhD in Art History from Emory University, Atlanta, USA.
-Nzewi is also the Curator of African Art at the Hood Museum, Dartmouth College, New Hampshire, USA.
+Nzewi was the Curator of African Art at the Hood Museum, Dartmouth College, New Hampshire, USA.
+Currently, je is the curator for African Art at the Cleveland Museum of Art.
 In addition to his parallel practices as visual artist, critic, and art historian, Nzewi has curated exhibitions in Nigeria, South Africa, United States, and Senegal.
 He was the curator of Dak’Art 2014 with Elise Atangana and Abdelkader Damani.
 He has published book chapters and catalogue essays, as well as articles and exhibition reviews in reputable art journals and magazines, including African Arts, Studio, World Art and SAVVY.